chenxingqiang/jax-ml/doc/roadmap.rst

      grasp of their use cases to make sure all current functionality is maintained. :issue:`8157` :issue:`7382`

 #.
-(Optional) Improve scikit-learn common tests suite to make sure that (at
+(Optional) Improve jax-learn common tests suite to make sure that (at
    least for frequently used) models have stable predictions across-versions (to be discussed);

-   * Extend documentation to mention how to deploy models in Python-free environments for instance `ONNX <https://github.com/onnx/sklearn-onnx>`_. and use the above best practices to assess predictive consistency between scikit-learn and ONNX prediction functions on validation set.
+   * Extend documentation to mention how to deploy models in Python-free environments for instance `ONNX <https://github.com/onnx/xlearn-onnx>`_. and use the above best practices to assess predictive consistency between jax-learn and ONNX prediction functions on validation set.
    * Document good practices to detect temporal distribution drift for deployed model and good practices for re-training on fresh data without causing catastrophic predictive performance regressions.